 For me, photography is more about the experience than the image.
 The photo is simply a way to share the experience of a person, place, event, activity…whether found or created.
 How well an image engages the viewer, conveys new information or a new perspective, or activates emotions and memories is the challenge of the craft.

-Besides portraits I shot concerts and sporting event.
+Besides portraits, I shot concerts and sporting events.
 I photographed and flew in a hot air balloon festival.
 I flew in a sailplane.
 There were plenty of tamer subjects, too.
 All of them were fascinating experiences although sometimes I had to work to find that element of real interest.
-I really enjoyed finding interesting and different ways to convey those experiences to the readers so experience them vicariously.
+I especially enjoyed finding interesting and different ways to convey those experiences to the readers so experience them vicariously.
 As you might imagine, I was learning a lot.

-Once in college I was faced with choosing my career path.
+Once in college, I was faced with choosing my career path.
 The top contenders were research immunology or astrophysics.
-(In high school I built my own telescope, had a pretty extensive biology lab and was a member of the AAAS (American Association for the Advancement of Science).
+(In high school I built a telescope, even grinding the mirror, had a pretty extensive biology lab, and was a member of the AAAS (American Association for the Advancement of Science).
 I never got to make that choice because I found that I was spending so much time pursuing and shooting freelance work for newspapers and magazines.
 Finally, I decided to just give in and commit myself fully to that which I obviously couldn’t resist, a career in photography.

-Really, science and photography have a lot of the same attraction for me.
-Science is the pursuit of knowledge, of understanding and discovery and the enormous satisfaction of sharing what you learn with others.
+Science and photography have a lot of the same attraction for me.
+Science is the pursuit of knowledge, of understanding and discovery, and the enormous satisfaction of sharing what you learn with others.
 That is what drives my interest in photography.
 The difference is that in science you may spend years working to answer one question before coming to some aha moment.
 In photography, every job presents much of the same enticements and every project is different.

 When shooting advertising I can certainly execute a layout.
 But most clients look at me as a creative partner and through that synergy develop something greater.